mbailey/notes/docs/private-kitchen.md

 ![](assets/ship-in-a-bottle.png)

-### Building my Private Kitchen
+### Private Kitchen Patterns

 There are a number of problems to solve.
 I'm still working through them.

+1. **Dev Services**: I need access to the same services the client wants me to deploy my solution to (e.g. AWS, Azure)
-1. **Waiters**: How to transfer data between my "private kitchen" device and the client managed device.
+2. **Waiters**: How to transfer data between my "private kitchen" device and the client managed device.
 Notes, code, commands, error messages.
-2. **Dev Environment**: I need access to the same services the client wants me to deploy my solution to (e.g. AWS, Azure)
+3. **Wrap client git repo**: Develop in a private git repo that has the client repo checked out to a subdirectory.